NCAR/tiegcm-docs/docs/source/tiegcmrun/usage.rst

     python $TIEGCMHOME/tiegcmrun/tiegcmrun.py

-You can also provide a JSON file with custom options using the `--options_path` flag to further customize the simulation:

 Benchmark Run
 """"""""""

-Benchmark runs are predefined simulations that allow users to test and compare the performance and output of the TIE-GCM tool.
+Benchmark runs are predefined simulations that allow users to test and compare the performance and output of TIE-GCM.
 To execute a benchmark run, move to the directory where you wish to have the run and use the following command:

 .. code-block:: bash